Good Earth Farm | ![]() |

 at the later stages of summer.
 The volume of flowers is impressive, and the

 blue color is delightful.
-The Giant White
+We have offered Giant

-Moonflower is different from the other morning glory varieties.
-The
+it will return next year.
+The White Moonflower is different from the other

-seed is quite different, and the early leaves look like something from the
+morning glory varieties.
+The seed is quite different, and the early leaves look

-moon, although the large white flowers are truly like all morning glory
+like something from the moon, although the large white flowers are like all

-moonflower is grown as a perennial.
-For us in the north, it is recommended to
+as a perennial.
+For us in the north, it is great planted near the deck or porch

-enjoy them near the deck or porch and wait for the fragrant flowers to bloom in
+and wait for the fragrant flowers to bloom in the

 Petunia (Waves).
 The wave petunias are still

 among the most popular flowers.
-Why?
-For a few reasons: they fill up a large
+They fill up a large area of a garden bed or a

-area of a garden bed or a hanging basket/container, the flowers are beautiful,
+hanging basket/container, the flowers are beautiful, they are reliable

-will grow about 6 inches tall.
-These plants will spread and spread up to a
+Wave, which will grow about 6 inches tall.
+These plants will spread

-the other Waves in a container or basket.
-The Tidal Silver Wave will stand up
+in combination with the other Waves in a container or basket.
+The Tidal Silver

-in the middle of the container and give the basket loft.
-You can plant the
+Wave will stand up in the middle of the container and give the basket loft.
+You

 Rudbeckia. is a favorite flower for